School Crossing Patrols

 Requesting a School Crossing Patrol

 We do not have a duty to provide School Crossing Patrols.
-However, if you think there’s a particular location near the school, where the majority of children cross, would benefit from a Patrol please e-mail: email@example.com providing the exact location.
+However, if you think there’s a particular location near the school, where the majority of children cross and find it difficult to cross and would benefit from a Patrol please e-mail: firstname.lastname@example.org providing the exact location.